IuliiaKonovalova/e-commerce/README.md

 - [Coolors](https://coolors.co/): for providing a free platform to generate your own palette.
 - [Icons8](https://icons8.com/): for providing free access to amazing icons and illustrations to fill out the store.
 - [unsplash](https://unsplash.com/): for providing a free products' images to fill out the store.
-- [adidas](https://www.adidas.com/): for providing a free products' images to fill out the store.
-- [nike](https://www.nike.com/): for providing a free products' images to fill out the store.
-- [lego](https://www.lego.com/): for providing a free products' images to fill out the store.
-- [maggie](https://www.maggie.com/): for providing a free products' images to fill out the store.
-- [barilla](https://www.barilla.com/): for providing a free products' images to fill out the store.
-- [LG electronics](https://www.lg.com/): for providing a free products' images to fill out the store.
 - [chrome developer tools](https://developer.chrome.com/extensions/devtools_inspector): for providing a free platform to test website.
+- [adidas](https://www.adidas.com/): for providing a free products' data and images to fill out the store on clothes and shoes.
+- [nike](https://www.nike.com/): for providing a free products' data and images to fill out the store on clothes and shoes.
+- [artsaber](https://www.artsabers.com/): for providing a free products' images to fill out the store on lightsabers data and images.
+- [backwaterreptiles](https://www.backwaterreptiles.com/): for providing a free products' images to fill out the store on tarantulas' data and images.
+- [Yum Of China](https://www.yumofchina.com/chinese-beer/): for providing a free data on the Chinese beer.
+- [lego](https://www.lego.com/): for providing a free products' data and images to fill out the store with toys.
+- [maggie](https://www.maggie.com/): for providing a free products' data and images to fill out the store with maggie products.
+- [barilla](https://www.barilla.com/): for providing a free products' data and images to fill out the store with pasta.
+- [LG electronics](https://www.lg.com/): for providing a free products' data and images to fill out the store with electronics.

 ---